trinhlehainam/Isekaijitaku/ansible/update-ubuntu/README.md

 #### How it works

-1. Define the `wait_for_inventory_hostname` variable in the host vars for any host that should wait for another host to reboot first.
+1. Define the `wait_for_inventories_hostname` variable in the host vars for any host that should wait for another host to reboot first.
 2. Set the `ignore_reboot` variable to `true` for any host that should not reboot, even if a reboot is required.
 3. The reboot role will:
    - Check if a reboot is required
    - Skip hosts that have `ignore_reboot` set to `true`
    - Create a temporary status directory to track reboot status
    - For hosts without dependencies, reboot immediately
-   - For hosts with a `wait_for_inventory_hostname` defined:
+   - For hosts with a `wait_for_inventories_hostname` defined:
      - Wait for that host to complete its reboot (by checking for a status file)
      - Verify the host is online by checking network connectivity
      - Then proceed with its own reboot